127 days ago

 (Read: Supersaver Julia is back!
 Is her - already substantial - nest egg still growing?)

-Ingram gave a recap of the principles Julia has followed since 2007, and that has her a few short years away from ever having to work for money again:
+Ingram gave a recap of the nine principles Julia has followed since 2007, and that has her a few short years away from never having to work for money again:

 Have a clear goal.